 These are five of my favorite family traditions

 1. Putting up the Christmas tree.
-This is always a magical night, and we typically do it the day after Thanksgiving.
+This is always a magical night, and we typically do it a few days before Thanksgiving.
 We turn on Christmas music or a classic Christmas movie (Miracle on 34th Street is one of my favorites!), turn down all the lights except the Christmas tree twinkle lights, and decorate the tree all together.
 One of the best parts is showing my boys my favorite ornaments from my childhood or that we’ve collected on our travels.

 2. Secret Santa for a family in need.
 Christmas can turn kids into little me-me-me monsters, so we’ve started the yearly tradition to help a family in need.
 We buy gifts for their kids and usually do a gift card for the parents, and then spend an evening at home wrapping everything up and then doorbell ditching it.
 It’s fun for the kids to ring the doorbell and run (and try not to get caught!!), but also a good reminder to serve this time of year.